| CloserLook > John > John 11:49-57 and 12:1-11 |

 Yes, Jesus had escaped.

-But, how did He know the religious leaders had taking "counsel together for to put him to death"?
+But how did He know the religious leaders had taken "counsel together for to put him to

 Had somebody tipped Him off?

-Well, in the matter of speaking, I think somebody had.
+Well, in a manner of speaking, I think somebody had.

 Nathaniel thought he was a perfect stranger, but Jesus said, "Before that Philip called thee, when thou wast under the fig tree, I saw thee."

-that Jesus had attended their secret meeting, and had heard every
+Jesus had attended their secret meeting, and had heard every word that Caiaphas

 How futile to fight against God.